idsc-frazzoli/Control-Systems-I-2018/python_tutorials/README.md

 ```
 ~$ python3 -V
 ```
-It should return something like "Python 3.6.0 :: Anaconda x.x.x"
+It should return something like "Python 3.6.0 :: Anaconda x.x.x".
 	4. Run the command
 ```
 ~$ open /.bash_profile